biopython/biopython.github.io/wiki/Continuous_integration.md

 Linux
 -----

+Installing buildbot-slave is easy.
+There is just a pitfall: in some distributions buildbot and buildbot-slave are the same program (just called buildbot).
+In this case your create-slave command is handled by buildbot (not buildslave)

 On linux you should make sure that the version of python you want to test is available by the name pythonM.m.
 E.g, if you offer to test for python 2.6, your python binary should be available by the name python2.6